faizan-multani/Gen_AI/Gen-AI/Gen-AI_And_Agentic-AI.md

 - **Works in loops: plan → act → observe → repeat**

 ## Examples:
-- An AI that books appointments, sends emails, or writes and tests code automatically
+- An AI that books appointments, sends emails, or writes and tests code automatically.

+## NOTE :
+- Example for Agentic AI is **'10_Weather_Info_Agent.md'.**